Introduction

 @abstractmethod

 decorator can now be used more flexibly.
 For example, it can be applied to class methods and static methods, allowing developers to define abstract methods with different types of behaviors.
-This change increases the versatility of abstract classes, making them suitable for a wider range of applications. - Enhanced Error Messages: The error messages related to abstract classes have been improved, making it easier to understand what went wrong if an abstract method is not implemented in a derived class.
+This change increases the flexibility of abstract classes, making them suitable for a wider range of applications. - Enhanced Error Messages: The error messages related to abstract classes have been improved, making it easier to understand what went wrong if an abstract method is not implemented in a derived class.
 Clearer feedback helps developers quickly address issues.

 Here’s a simple example of using the @abstractmethod